dukeayers/cs399_SocialMedia/README.md

 -----
 - base.html body : Tsosie / ktaed

-- New post page - takes what the user inputs and stores it in the database: Nancy
-- Home page - random user posts generated here
+- Home page - random user posts generated here (currently just displays all posts in db)
 - Lots of user post dummy data

 - Tag database - predefined allowable tags for user posts
 --- a way to search by tags
 --- when the user types in a tag, show a drop down of tag suggestions

-- About page
+- About page - Nancy
 - Create new account page / Mohammad
 --- input account data into database
 - Settings page